iccaving/icccsite/content/wiki/FirstAid.md

 Almost everyone who gets injured in a cave also gets cold, and the people with them will also get cold.
 Every helmet should contain a survivial bag, a thin polythene bag large enough for one person, bought from Caving Supplies.
 Cut off one corner, take off your helmet, climb inside the bag, replace the helmet over the bag to secure it, and feel the toasty warmth envelop you.

+### First Aid Training
+The College often offers first aid training from [Marlin First Aid](http://www.marlintraining.co.uk/category/course-type/first-aid).
+It is aimed at students going on field trips, but there are often spare oplaces advertised on the RCC mailing list.
+It may be possible to get funding from the Activities Development Fund to allow people to take the course.
+Even without funding, it is an excellent skill to have, and highly recommended.